rileydurham23/next/README.md

 ### Docs folders structure

 `content/*.*/docs` - is a docs folder.
-Inside of it we have docs for diffrent teleport version with the following structure:
+Inside of it we have docs for different Teleport version with the following structure:

 - `img/` - folder for images used inside the pages.
 - `pages/` - `.md` or `.mdx` files with actual page content.
 Every file in this folder will be rendered as a page.